jillesvangurp/jsonj/README.md

 - Yaml is supported with its own parser and serializer, both based on Jackson's jackson-dataformat-yaml.

 # Changelog
+- 2.16
+  - Support jackson parser features in JsonParser
+  - Fix API for findFirstWithFieldValue to return an Optional and return the element instead of a copy of the element.
 - 2.15 add some syntactic sugar for finding objects inside arrays and sets using findFirstWithFieldValue, findFirstMatching, or filter
 - 2.14
   - Add mapPrimitiveFieldsRecursively function to JsonObject so you can easily do some search and replace on json objects; even if they contain lists of objects
   - fix the old JsonObject.map() to actually work in a sensible way.